HardikPrabhu/EnergyTS-GANomaly-with-Parallel-Reconstruction/README.md

   pip install -r requirements.txt
   ```

-## Steps
-1. Set up the appropriate configuration in config.json
-2. Run - run.py (It runs 3 scripts and create reconstruction data pickle files)
-3. Run - anom_detect_gan.py  (It also has bayes opt to tune the params)
-4. Run - plotting.py to create plots for the anomaly detection

-## Configs
+4. Adjust the experiment settings:

+  Modify the config.json file to configure the experiment according to your requirements.
+This [JSON config file](config.json) allows you to customize various parameters and settings for your experiments.
-Give below is the config file with default values.
+  Given below is the config file with default values.

 ```yaml
 {